jmahon11/alarm/README.rst

     $ cat *.mp3 > playlist.m3u
     $ alarm -s 17 07:05 ~/Music/playlist.m3u

-You will find some sounds in folder alarm/sounds only GitHub tar archive `alarm-2.1.tar.gz <https://github.com/dslackw/alarm/archive/v2.1.tar.gz>`_ or zip archive `alarm-2.1.zip <https://github.com/dslackw/alarm/archive/v2.1.zip>`_.
+You will find some sounds in folder alarm/sounds in the GitLab tar archive.
 Some will make you laugh, have fun !!!

 Requirements